ISG-Siegen/assembled/examples/README.md

   in `/ensemble_techniques/`).
 By default, the code will save the output (ensemble techniques' predictions) in a directory.
 The ensemble techniques evaluated with the metatasks are run by simulating the base model through our faked predictors (e.g., FakedClassifier) classes.
 This evaluation is without validation data by default.
-* `example_evaluation_and_analysis.py` The code runs an evaluation and analysis of the output of a benchmark (as created by the metatask evaluation functionality).
-Currently, it produces plots and data to determine the average best ensemble technique.

 ## Default Example Benchmark Settings